natcap/rangeland_production/README.rst

 Holland, E. A., Parton, W. J., Detling, J. K., and D.L.
 Coppock.
 "Physiological Responses of Plant Populations to Herbivory and Their Consequences for Ecosystem Nutrient Flow."
 The American Naturalist 140, no. 4 (1992): 685-706. doi:10.1086/285435.

 Kowal, V.A., Jones, S.M., Keesing, F., Allan, B., Schieltz, J., and R. Chaplin-Kramer.
-A coupled forage-grazer model predicts viability of livestock production and wildlife habitat at the regional scale.
+"A coupled forage-grazer model predicts viability of livestock production and wildlife habitat at the regional scale."
 Scientific Repports 9, no. 19957 (2019). doi:10.1038/s41598-019-56470-3

+Kowal, V.A., Ahlborn, J., Jamsranjav, C., Avirmed, O., and R. Chaplin-Kramer.
+"Modeling integrated impacts of climate change and grazing on Mongolia’s rangelands."
+Land 10, no. 397 (2021). doi:10.3390/land10040397

 Parton, W. J., J. M. O. Scurlock, D. S. Ojima, T. G. Gilmanov, R. J. Scholes, D. S. Schimel, T. Kirchner, et al. “Observations and Modeling of Biomass and Soil Organic Matter Dynamics for the Grassland Biome Worldwide.”
 Global Biogeochemical Cycles 7, no. 4 (1993): 785–809. doi:10.1029/93GB02042.